DevOps-PA-resume/Multi-Service-Application/README.md

 docker compose up
 ```

-the web client is avaible at http://localhost:3000 by default
+the web client is avaible at http://localhost/ by default

+only the client is accessible threw a reverse proxy

 ps: the code and UI/UX are bad, I just needed some small app for the services. you can check the other projects on my github to see better frontend or backend for more advanced projects.